-If schedules don’t allow you to get together virtually or from a safe distance, consider a baby shower by mail!
+If schedules don’t allow you to get together virtually, consider a baby shower by mail!
 Send an invitation asking guests to shower the parents-to-be by mail.
-Pick a window of time their gifts should arrive in.
+Pick a window of time their gifts should arrive.
 Then attach the couple’s registry link directly to the invitation to make it even easier for guests to participate.

 A virtual sip-and-see

 If mom prefers to skip the virtual shower in favor of a sip and see party after the baby arrives, a virtual sip-and-see is a perfect way to have a gathering.
 (And who wouldn’t love to see a sweet newborn on screen?).
 The planning will be similar to a virtual baby shower, only without the games, and a surprise Champagne delivery from mom’s favorite local wine shop.

 “Sip & See” by Paperless Post.

 Ready to kick off your own Zoom baby shower?
 Browse our selection of virtual baby shower invitations.
 Looking for more theme suggestions?
 We love woodland baby shower invitations and elephant baby shower invitations.